nparker2023/Python-Pairwise-Alignment-With-BioMart-and-RefSeq/README.md

 When this function is called, it should output a file that looks similar to the one below.

-Step 6: Find all the homologs for the two species of interest.
+Step 6: Find all the homologs for the two species of interest in order to make a gene list.

 ```Python
 def gene_list(species_1, chrom, species_2_id, species_2_gene_name, file_name):